 The mendosal suture (also known as the accessory occipital suture) is a normal calvarial suture.

-This suture can occasionally persist into childhood, however the vast majority close before 6 years of age.
-One study of 500 dried skulls from adults and children in an indian subcontinent population demonstrated a mendosal suture in 3% of skulls1.
+An accessory occipital suture can occasionally persist into childhood, however the vast majority close before 6 years of age.
+One study of 500 dried skulls from adults and children in an Indian subcontinent population demonstrated a mendosal suture in 3% of skulls 1.